KaushalSalvatore/Python-Programs/README.md

 add up to the target sum.

 - 20.. write a program to find the secound maximum of number in an list if number is repeating,

+#### day 4

+- 21..
+Write a program in Python to find given number is perfect or not?

+- 22..
+Python Program to count occurrence of a given characters in string.

+- 23..
+Python Program to check if two Strings are Anagram.

+- 24..
+Python program to print the highest frequency character in a String.

+- 25..
+Python Program to sort characters of string in ascending order.

+#### day 5

+- 26..
+Write a program in Python for, In a array 1-100 multiple numbers are duplicates, how do you find it.

+- 27..
+Python Program to add two number using recursion.

+- 28..
+Python program to perform left rotation of array elements by two positions.

+- 29..
+Python Program to find highest frequency element in array.